 Jette Möller, study author and associate professor at the Department of Global Public Health at KI, points out that a person’s age, sex and health conditions can all compound fall risk, though these factors are largely uncontrollable.
 On the other hand, responsible medication management could be a simple way of improving an older adult’s chances of staying safely on their feet.

 Drugs that affect the central nervous system, such as antidepressants, hypnotics and opioids, have long topped the list of pharmaceuticals that may increase fall risk.
 Diuretics, constipation medications and non-steroidal anti-inflammatory drugs (NSAIDs) have also become notorious for the potential to make patients unsteady on their feet.
 But by tracking the medical records of more than 64,000 Swedes who’d been hospitalized due to a fall, researchers at KI uncovered surprising new links between fall injuries, medications and even dietary supplements.

-Möller and her fellow researchers found that the following prescription drugs, over-the-counter medications and dietary supplements may enhance a senior’s fall risk:
+Möller and her fellow researchers found that the following types of prescription drugs, over-the-counter medications and dietary supplements may enhance a senior’s fall risk.

 - Antithrombotic agents (antiplatelet and anticoagulant drugs used to prevent blood clots)

 - Drugs used to treat peptic ulcers and gastroesophageal reflux disease (GERD)

 Of course, any medication that causes side effects like drowsiness, dizziness, vision problems, gait disturbance (ataxia), hypotension (low blood pressure), increased bleeding risk or worsening osteoporosis could potentially increase one’s chances of taking a tumble.